yoshikikakehi/REHAPP/README.md

 * [Flutter Youtube Channel](https://www.youtube.com/c/flutterdev)

 # Release Notes
+## New software features (Version 0.1.1)

+### General Features
+* Click a "Remember Me" checkbox during login

+### Known Issues
+* Currently, the previous Azure database service is expired.
+By Sprint 2, a new database should be configured.

-## New software features (Version 1.0)
+## New software features (Version 0.1.0)

-1. **General Features**
+### General Features
 * Create an account as either a therapist or patient
 * Login with created credentials
 * Log out

-2. **Patient Features**
+### Patient Features
 * View incomplete assigned exercises
   - Includes name, description, expected time to complete, optional photo, and optional video
   - Submit feedback to therapist including: minutes spent on exercise, difficulty level (ie: easy, moderate, hard), and optional comments
   - Voice dictation to leave optional comments instead of typing with keyboard
 * View completed assigned exercises
   - View old response to the exercises
   - Submit new response to therapist on already completed exercises

-3. **Therapist Features**
+### Therapist Features
 * Add a patients to roster
 * Remove a patient from roster
 * Search for a patient by name
 * View specific patient’s incomplete assigned exercises
 * View specific patient’s complete assigned exercises
   - Shows patient's feedback
 * Search for a patient’s assigned exercise by name
 * Remove a patient’s assigned exercise
 * Assign patient a new exercise
   - Custom exercise
       + Enter name, description, expected time to complete, days assigned to complete (ie: mondays and wednesdays), optional image, and optional video      demonstration
   - Exercise bank
       + Select from a list of common exercises
       + Name, description, expected time, image and video are autofilled
       + Enter days assigned to complete (ie: tuesdays and thursdays)
       + Optionally edit the autofilled information to better fit the patient’s needs

-## Bug fixes (Version 1.0)
+### Bug fixes (Version 0.1.0)
 **Fixed Bugs**
 - Null Video Link in the getPatientAssignments and getAssignedExercises APIs
 - Broken Picture Link in the database

-## Known bugs and defects (Version 1.0)
+### Known bugs and defects (Version 0.1.0)
 **Known Bugs**
 - The status bar changes to white and stays white after the assign exercise page, making it difficult to read on other pages (it may change back)